 Regional Real Estate Commissions in California

-Real estate agent commission in California can vary depending on your location.
-Real Estate commissions in Fresno, Clovis or Bakersfield or might have a low realtor commission rate.
-This is because of less competition among agents.
+Agent fees in California can vary depending on your location.
+Real estate commissions in Fresno, Clovis, or Bakersfield might be low due to less competition among agents.

-However, real estate commissions in Sacramento, Beverly Hills, or other affluent cities may be higher.
-The luxury properties there require high-end staging and marketing.
+On the other hand, real estate agent fees in Sacramento, Beverly Hills, or other affluent cities are higher because properties here require high-end staging and marketing.

 Who Pays the Realtor Fees in California?

-If you are a home seller, you pay the listing agent commission.
-It is generally 3% of your home’s selling price and is included in the estimated closing costs for seller.
+If you’re a home seller, you pay the listing agent commission.
+It’s generally 3% of your home’s selling price and is included in the closing costs for sellers.
 Your listing agent and broker further divide this commission between them.

 2. Buyer Agent Commission: Who Covers the Cost?

-- Sellers Cover the Buyer’s Agent Commission: You can choose to pay 6% real estate commission—3% to your listing agent and 3% to the buyer’s agent.
-But, you or your agent will have to personally contact the buyer’s agent to make this offer.
+- Sellers Cover the Buyer’s Agent Commission: You can choose to pay the 6% real estate commission—3% to your listing agent and 3% to the buyer’s agent.
+However, you or your agent will have to personally contact the buyer’s agent to make this offer.

-- Buyers Pay Their Own Agent: The buyer can choose to (or you can ask them to) compensate their agent.
-Buyers’ agents generally make their client sign an agreement.
-It clearly states the commission amount the buyer has to pay.
+- Buyers Pay Their Own Agents: The buyer can choose to (or you can ask them to) compensate their agent.
+Buyers’ agents typically require their clients to sign an agreement.
+It clearly states the commission amount that the buyer has to pay.

-- Sellers and Buyers Negotiate a Deal: The buyer can make a higher bid and request you to offer a concession.
-In this case, money above the concessional rate will go to the buyer’s agent.
+- Sellers and Buyers Negotiate a Deal: In a buyer’s market, buyers can bid higher and request you to offer a concession.
+The amount above the concessional rate goes to the buyer’s agent.

 Do the New Rules Benefit Home Sellers?